tari-labs/tari-university/rgb-introduction/PITCHME.md

   - Use address passing.
   - When a payee generates an address he transmits the coordinates of the selected Publishing Server.
   - He generates a number called the "dark-tag" and passes it to the payer along with the address and publishing information.
-  - This feature can be developed by extend the BOLT Invoice Protocol. <span style="font-size:0.2em;">[4](https://github.com/lightningnetwork/lightning-rfc/blob/master/11-payment-encoding.md)</span>
+  - This feature can be developed by extending the BOLT Invoice Protocol. <span style="font-size:0.2em;">[4](https://github.com/lightningnetwork/lightning-rfc/blob/master/11-payment-encoding.md)</span>

 +++

 **Publisher Servers**

-- The scheme requires additional agreed-upon (at the transaction level) third parties which store the chain of encrypted proofs and accept related queries.
+- The scheme requires additional, agreed-upon (at the transaction level) third parties which store the chain of encrypted proofs and accept related queries.
 - In the context of an issued asset, these "publisher" servers could be maintained by the issuer itself.
 - They can be maintained individually by the receivers, or by one or many independent third parties selected by the sender from a set defined by the receivers.
-- The proofs could be stored and communicated via decentralized systems, but there is a complexity gain with that.
+- The proofs could be stored and communicated via decentralized systems, but there is extra complexity with that.
-- The Proofmarshal Integration requires a centralized third party, which could be effectively leveraged for the Lightning Network Integration.
+- Proofmarshal Integration requires a centralized third party to be effectively leveraged for Lightning Network Integration.

 +++

 **Lightning Network Integration**

 - Because the protocol is UTXO-based, it will be possible to link one or more assets to a Lightning Network channel.
-- The channel becomes colored, exchanging state updates which are compliant to the asset scheme.
+- The channel becomes colored, exchanging state updates which are compliant with the asset scheme.
-- There are strong guarantees that asset distribution will be preserved in the case of non-consensual closures.
+- Asset distribution is guaranteed to be preserved in the case of non-consensual closures.
 - It can leverage off of the scalability and privacy features of the Lightning Network.
 - LN-enabled atomic swaps and LN-based path discovery for decentralized asset exchange.